FreshDirect

 FreshDirect is an American online grocery company and among the first enterprises to sell and deliver perishable foods to consumers without maintaining a retail operation.
+It offers its services via a website and mobile app.

+On December 15, 2023, it was announced that Getir had completed the acquisition of the company.

+Overview

-Established in New York City, the company serves the New York metropolitan region as well as parts of Central New Jersey, Southern Connecticut, and Eastern Long Island.
+Established in New York City, the firm serves the New York metropolitan region as well as parts of Central New Jersey, Southern Connecticut, and Eastern Long Island.
 As of 2022, FreshDirect serves about 21 counties in the New York tristate area.

 FreshDirect custom-packages groceries and meals using just-in-time manufacturing, a practice that reduces waste, and improves quality and freshness.
-The company offers its services via a website and mobile app.

 The company was an early proponent of the move towards food sustainability and rapidly grew in popularity by catering to an urban, socially-conscious consumer.

 FreshDirect focuses on reducing the time it takes for food to move from its source to the end user by buying directly from farms, emphasizing organic food and locally grown items.
-FreshDirect also stocks and delivers numerous kosher foods and is recognized by the Marine Stewardship Council as a certified sustainable seafood vendor.
+It also stocks and delivers numerous kosher foods and is recognized by the Marine Stewardship Council as a certified sustainable seafood vendor.

 History

-1999-2012: Founding and initial growth
+1999–2012: Founding and initial growth

 The company was founded in 1999 by former Fairway Market CEO Joe Fedele and Jason Ackerman, a former investment banker who specialized in the grocery industry.
 At the time, the concept of an online grocer had already been attempted, most notably by Webvan which "flamed out... having spent almost $1 billion" in their attempt to create a supply chain and distribution system that could scale.

 Introduced to the New York market in 2002, FreshDirect's business grew popular for its convenience, fresh food and comparatively lower prices than many Manhattan supermarkets although about 10% more elsewhere.
 Fedele initially served as CEO until his departure in 2004.
-Ackerman, who had been serving as CFO, took over day to day responsibilities along with Dean Furbush, the COO.
+Ackerman, who had been serving as CFO, took over day-to-day responsibilities along with Dean Furbush, the COO.
 At the time, the company was generating $2 million in weekly sales.